brewchetta/deploy-phase-3-sinatra-app/README.md

 # How to Deploy Your Phase 3 Sinatra App

+This assumes you've developed your app fully and you expect to deploy your backend on heroku.
+Let's get started!

 In your gemfile, replace the `sqlite3` gem with the `pg` gem (`pg` stands for `postgres`)

 ```